7/15/14

 2. To assemble, spread cream cheese mixture completely and evenly on one side of the flatbread.
 Arrange spinach, onion, cheese then roast beef in single layers over the cream cheese mixture covering all but the top 3 inches of the flatbread (the “top” being the side that’s farthest away from you).

 3. Starting at the “bottom” (side that’s closest to you), roll the flatbread tightly (the toppings will shift toward the “top” as you roll).
 Wrap each roll in plastic wrap then refrigerate for 4 hours (or up to 12 hours).
-When ready to serve, unwrap rolls then slice into pinwheels about 3/4-1 inch wide.
+When ready to serve, unwrap rolls then slice into pinwheels about 1.5 inch thick.

 NOTES: